aidanshands/Pcinnamomi-Genomics/README.md

 ```

 ## *De novo* Genome Assmebly
 Canu v1.7.1 (https://github.com/marbl/canu) (Koren et al. 2017), was used at default setting to generate both assemblies.
+The same code was applied for Pc2109 described in Shands et et al. (2023).

 ``` bash
 canu \
 -p 2113_Canu \